Alpha1948/templates-boilerplates-snippets/README.md

 Templates, boilerplates and snippets for:

-- Templates for LaTeX (CV, article and Beamer's presentation).
+- Templates for LaTeX (article and Beamer's presentation).
 - Templates for js-test-driver.
 - Layouts and color palettes.